 Study day 2:

-Online sessions are conducted live and recordings are available for playback
+Online sessions take place from 19:00 to 20:15.
+They are conducted live and recordings are available for playback.

-During March and April you will work toward completing an assignment.
-The deadline for this assignment is 25 April 2022.
+During the summer you will work towards completing an assignment.
+The deadline for this assignment is 5 September 2022.

 Frequently Asked Questions